Key changes to the previous data protection framework include:

 - Safeguards and derogations to processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes (Article 89)

 - Existing data protection rules of churches and religious associations (Article 91)

-These special cases also appear in the Directive, though in some cases have been amended or varied in GDPR.
+These special cases also appeared in the previous Directive, though in some cases have been amended or varied in GDPR.

 1. Controllers and processors will first need to determine which Member States' laws apply to their processing activities and whether processing will be undertaken within any specific processing activities which may be subject to additional restrictions.

-2. These Member State laws will then need to be checked to determine what additional requirements engage.
+2. These Member State laws need to be checked then to determine what additional requirements engage.
 Changes in law will need to be monitored and any implications for processing activities addressed.

-3. Derogations will pose a challenge to multi-national organisations seeking to implement standard European-wide solutions to address compliance with GDPR; these will need to be sufficiently flexible to allow for exceptions where different rules engage in one or more Member State.
+3. Derogations pose a challenge to multi-national organizations seeking to implement standard European-wide solutions to address compliance with GDPR; these need to be sufficiently flexible to allow for exceptions where different rules engage in one or more Member State.

 <Go back to Key changes>

 The ideal of a one-stop-shop ensuring that controllers present in multiple Member States would only have to answer to their lead home regulator failed to make it into the final draft.
 GDPR includes a complex, bureaucratic procedure allowing multiple 'concerned' authorities to input into the decision making process.

 The starting point for enforcement of GDPR is that controllers and processors are regulated by and answer to the supervisory authority for their main or single establishment, the so-called "lead supervisory authority" (Article 56(1))